-Picture this: You're cruising on your e-bike, enjoying the breeze, when suddenly - that familiar discomfort creeps in.
+Picture this: You're cruising on your e-bike, enjoying the breeze, when suddenly—that familiar discomfort creeps in.
 Your seat is killing you, and no amount of shifting brings relief.
 Sound familiar?
-You're not alone in this struggle.
+You're not alone.

 Most e-bike riders don't realize their saddle woes stem from a fundamental mismatch.
 Those plush, wide seats that feel comfortable in the shop often become torture devices on longer rides.
 Why?
 Because e-bikes change everything about how we interact with saddles.